onflow/flow-go/crypto/blst_src/README.md

-All files in this folder contain source files copied from the BLST repo https://github.com/supranational/blst specifically from the commit <92c12ac58095de04e776cec5ef5ce5bdf242b693>.
+All files in this folder contain source files copied from the BLST repo https://github.com/supranational/blst, specifically from the tagged version v0.3.11.

  Copyright Supranational LLC
  Licensed under the Apache License, Version 2.0, see LICENSE for details.